mehdiheris/UrbanDataAnalytics/README.md

-# My Python Course
+# Urban Data Analysis Course

-This repository contains the materials for my Python course, including lectures, resources, and assignments.
+This repository contains the materials for my Urban Data Analysis course, using Python.
+I have included tutorials and resources here.